kaushik88/kaushik88.github.io/_posts/2016-01-03-why-ceos-fail.md

 **Learnings From the Book**

-1. **The Strengths** - Most of these derailers are a result of stress to a positive personality trait.
+1. **Stress** - Most of these derailers are a result of stress to a positive personality trait.
 For example, if *self confidence* is one of your strengths it might turn into *arrogance* under stress or being *charismatic* might become *melodramatic* under stress.
 And if you think about it, self-confidence and charisma might be the reason for your climb to the top of the ladder.

 2. **Crossing The Line** - The goal of this book isn't to eradicate these traits but to be aware of them and act on them when under stress.
 The other thing that I liked about this book is that for each of the derailer, there is a section which indicates when you've crossed the line - from self-confidence to arrogance or from charisma to melodrama and so on.